 Andreas Weimann and Fabian Delph offer some hope but this is a team that overall has shown little in the way of progress over the last three years and the bottom line is that very little looks like changing.

 I get the feeling they had better hit the ground running with three games against Stoke, Newcastle and Hull as a five-game streak from mid-September sees them take on Liverpool, Arsenal, Chelsea, Manchester City and then Everton.

 They will be pretty big outsiders in all of those games and if the doomsday scenario does occur with little or nothing to show from that month-long spell then Lambert and Villa could find themselves in a real pickle.

-Most of the 7/2 on Villa for the drop has already been hoovered up but they still look a sporting punt at 13/4 to find themselves in the second tier next season.
+Most of the 7/2 on Villa for the drop has already been hoovered up but they still look a sporting punt around 11/4 to find themselves in the second tier next season.

 Manager: Sean Dyche

 Major Ins: Matt Gilks, Lukas Jutkiewicz, Michael Kightly, Steven Reid, Marvin Sordell, Matt Taylor.

 Major outs: Chris Baird, David Edgar, Nick Liversedge, Jospeh Mills, Junior Stanislas, Brian Stock, Keith Treacy

 Considering Burnley were big outsiders to launch a realistic promotion bid last season due to a shoestring budget and one of the smallest squads in the Sky Bet Championship, it was an incredible achievement for them just to have earned a spot in the top flight.